UNINETTSigma2/documentation/software/application_guides/nco.md

 | :------------- | :------------- |
 | NCO |4.6.6-intel-2017a <br>4.7.2-intel-2018a|

-To see available versions when logged into Fram issue command
+To see available versions when logged into the machine in question, type command

     module spider nco